Punktum-dk/epp-service-specification/README.md

 ### `dkhm:authInfo`

 This extension is used to expose any currently valid `AuthInfo` tokens for a domain name.
-The information includes purpose and expirationdate of the token.
+The information includes purpose and expiration date of the token.

 Please see: